-As you’ll see, a little bit of ice-cream is usually OK for cats.
+As you’ll see, a little bit of ice-cream won’t usually harm your cat.
 However, like most sugary treats and other human food, cats should only eat it occasionally.
-Ice-cream is high in sugar; too much sugar can lead to obesity, which has a long list of medical complications including arthritis, depression, and an increased risk of certain cancers.

 Can cats eat ice-cream?